wp-plugins/relevanssi/readme.txt

 again.

 == Frequently Asked Questions ==

+= Knowledge Base =
+You can find solutions and answers at the [Relevanssi Knowledge Base](http://www.relevanssi.com/category/knowledge-base/).

 = Where are the user search logs? =
 See the top of the admin menu.
 There's 'User searches'.
 There.
 If the logs are empty, please note